Michnux/mesh2pc/README.md

 }

 this is a quick-fix as the transfert of the generated results (as described in the outputs.json file) doesn't seem to work properly

+* The file type for input selection of the analytics is 'mesh' However, in the GUI Selector only glb files show up. .obj files do not.
+Quick-fix: add a parameter corresponding to the .obj file and fetch it from the docker using the SDK